jsabater/calabruix/content/posts/grafana/prometheus/index.md

 When disk size is a factor, we can use the `storage.tsdb.retention.size` flag to limit storage size.
 In such case, it is advisable to set this value to 80-85% of the allocated disk space for Prometheus.
 This buffer ensures that older entries are removed before the disk becomes full, preventing potential data ingestion issues.

-To address scalability and durability limitations of local storage, Prometheus provides interfaces for integrating with remote storage systems, support:ing remote writes (i.e., sending ingested samples to a remote endpoint) and remote reads ​(i.e., retrieving sample data from a remote endpoint).
+To address scalability and durability limitations of local storage, Prometheus provides interfaces for integrating with remote storage systems, supporting remote writes (i.e., sending ingested samples to a remote endpoint) and remote reads ​(i.e., retrieving sample data from a remote endpoint).
 These integrations use a snappy-compressed protocol buffer encoding over HTTP.

 [Grafana Mimir](https://grafana.com/oss/mimir/) is an open source, horizontally scalable, highly available, multi-tenant TSDB for long-term storage for Prometheus developed by Grafana Labs.
 If you have a very large installation and very long retention periods, with hundreds of thousands of active series, it is worth exploring.